Guillermo Castro (soldier): Rancho acquisition

 Much of the land in today's Alameda County, California was in the possession of the Mission San Jose from 1797 until November 26, 1836.
 After that date, management of the land was turned over to the Mexican Government of Alta California (nationalized or more specifically, secularized).
 Almost immediately, three long-serving military men from prominent families vied for grants in two of the adjacent Mission ranchos along the bay, Rancho San Lorenzo and Rancho San Leandro—Guillermo Castro, José Joaquín Estudillo and Francisco Soto.
 Each would end up with a rancho, but only after years of intrigue.

 Guillermo Castro and his father Carlos wasted no time in applying for land on the secularized Rancho San Leandro.
 Their application was dated December 19, 1836, a mere three weeks after secularization and three weeks before Estudillo's application for the same land.
 The father and son lamented their inability to grow crops on Carlos's Rancho Las Llagas, which they offered to relinquish in exchange for a new grant in Rancho San Leandro.
-Given the stated use as farmland, father and son were authorized to occupy a surely disappointing quarter of a league on December 7, 1837, being careful not to interfere with Estudillo.
+Given the stated use as farmland, father and son were authorized to occupy a surely disappointing quarter of a league (1.0448 km) on December 7, 1837, being careful not to interfere with Estudillo.
 No land was granted.

 In January 1840, Governor Alvarado gave Guillermo Castro provisional authority to occupy a vaguely described part of the Rancho San Leandro "in the direction of the hills, without passing the line which from north to south is formed by the springs on the place".
 While he was still fighting over the division of Rancho San Leandro, in late 1840 Carlos Castro applied for a small land grant for Guillermo to build a house, barn, and orchard in the adjacent Rancho San Lorenzo.
 The home would be at a "place free from the inconveniences liable to be suffered on account of being near the cattle".
-A 600 varas lot (~62 acres) was granted in February 1841 in the old rancheria area of Rancho San Lorenzo, now downtown Hayward.
+A 600 varas lot (~62 acre) was granted in February 1841 in the old rancheria area of Rancho San Lorenzo, now downtown Hayward.

-With a foot in the door on the Rancho San Lorenzo, in 1841 the Castros petitioned for a 1.5 league grant of that rancho.
-Francisco Soto had also petitioned for 2.5 leagues in Rancho San Lorenzo.
+With a foot in the door on the Rancho San Lorenzo, in 1841 the Castros petitioned for a 1.5 league (6.2692 km) grant of that rancho.
+Francisco Soto had also petitioned for 2.5 leagues (10.4487 km) in Rancho San Lorenzo.
 Thus, the Castro's two outstanding requests had to be reconciled with those of Estudillo and Soto.
 For this reason, and the fact that the Pueblo San Jose cattle were using Rancho San Lorenzo, awarding of grants to all three men was delayed.
 Negotiations dragged on, Estudillo's son-in-law William H. Davis characterized Castro's actions as intriguing with his relative, the governor.